 The College has appointed a faculty member to serve as QEP Director who will oversee with the assistance of the QEP Advisory Committee the implementation of the QEP, assessment efforts, and professional development of faculty.

-First-year students and transfer students will be introduced to critical thinking in JUD 101, the College’s Foundations for Success course for new students.
+First-year students and transfer students are introduced to critical thinking in JUD 101, the College’s Foundations for Success course for new students.
 Each department has identified courses that will be re-designed as Critical Thinking (CT) courses.
 Students will have to take 3 CT courses as a graduation requirement.
-In the new course, CRT 325: Research Methods for Critical Thinking, juniors and seniors will write a research paper on a topic that engages their intellectual curiosity and will also individually or in a small group organize a Critical Thinking (CT) Event for the College community of their own design and implementation.
-Each semester, students will share their work from CRT 325 and/or a CT class with poster presentations at the Critical Thinking Day assemblies.
+Each semester, students will share their work from a CT class during Critical Thinking Day assemblies.
 Students may apply for QEP grants to help them realize their visions for the events.
-Students will be required to create a critical thinking e-portfolio that highlights their work from CT courses, CRT 325, and the CT Event they designed and write in their last semester a comprehensive self-assessment of their growth as critical thinkers by evaluating all the work submitted to their e-portfolios.
+Students are required to create critical thinking e-portfolios and write comprehensive self-assessments of their growth as critical thinkers by evaluating all the work submitted to their e-portfolios.

 Assessment of the QEP learning outcomes will include both national standardized tests and internally designed rubrics.
 Standardized assessments will include: the ETS Proficiency Profile, California Critical Thinking Dispositions Inventory, California Critical Thinking Skills Test, National Survey of Student Engagement, Standardized Assessment of Information Literacy Skills, and Curiosity Exploration Inventory.
 Tests will be given as both pre- and post-tests, and changes in scores will be used to evaluate the effectiveness of the QEP.
 In addition, internal rubrics and other course-embedded assessment instruments will be used to measure students’ progress in improving in the areas of critical thinking identified in the QEP’s student learning outcomes.
 All these measurements will inform continuous improvement of the QEP to maximize its impact.